mulesoft-catalyst/error-handler-plugin/README.md

     - `reason`: Error reason phrase to send in JSON body response.
 This is a string.
     - `message`: Error details to send in JSON body response.
 A string is preferred for this field, but any type is allowed.

-dataweave script is allowed in each field value.
+Dataweave script is allowed in each field value.
 To access the error object in this definition, you use `error` as normal.

 **Custom errors override common errors.**  If you want to override a common error's status or reason, and not just the message, you would add an entry for that error in the custom errors definition, which will completely override the common error.